What are cohorts?

 What is captured?

-By default, the Adora snippet automatically captures the following:
+By default, the Adora snippet automatically captures the following:- Country: Inferred from the user’s IP address.

 - Language: Determined by the browser’s language setting (